Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: Acknowledgements

 \section{Acknowledgements}

-The authors thank Shaun Brown, Martin Rey, and Oliver Hahn for their helpful comments on an earlier version of this manuscript.
+The authors would like to thank the referee for their careful reading of the manuscript and for their constructive comments, which significantly improved the clarity and presentation of this work.
+We would also like to thank Shaun Brown, Martin Rey, and Oliver Hahn for their helpful comments on an earlier version of this manuscript.
 We are also grateful to the \texttt{FLAMINGO} collaboration for enabling this work and for providing useful assistance throughout its development.
 OJ is supported by UK Science \& Technology Facilities Council (STFC) PhD Studentship ST/Y509346/1.
 ARJ and JCH are supported by STFC consolidated grant ST/X001075/1.
 AP is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 818085 GMGalaxies).
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any accepted manuscript version arising from this submission.
 The simulations and analyses of this project made use of the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.